armory/docs/content/en/docs/armory-admin/aws/artifacts-ecr-connect.md

 This works great for Dockerhub, but ECR requires a bit more work for configuration.
 Amazon ECR requires access tokens to access the images and those access tokens expire after a time.

-In order to automate updating the token, we will use a [sidecar container](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) with a script that does it for us.
-Since both Clouddriver and the sidecar container need access to the ECR access token, we will use a shared volume to store the access token.
+In order to automate updating the token, use a [sidecar container](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) with a script that does it for you.
+Since both Clouddriver and the sidecar container need access to the ECR access token, you use a shared volume to store the access token.

-The sidecar we're going to add does not start with an access token, it needs to be able to request an access token from ECR.
+The sidecar you're going to add does not start with an access token.
+It needs to be able to request an access token from ECR.
 The Spinnaker installation must have the `AmazonEC2ContainerRegistryReadOnly` policy attached to the role assigned in order to request and update the required access token.

-Note: If using Halyard, this process is easier in version `v1.10` and later.
+>If using Halyard, this process is easier in version `v1.10` and later.
 In these later versions, use the `--password-command` option to pass the command to update your access token.

 ## Update configs